 Will Warshauer is the president and CEO of TechnoServe, a nonprofit that works with enterprising people in the developing world to build competitive farms, businesses and industries.
-In his leadership role, Will is responsible for overall progress toward achievement of TechnoServe's mission, vision, values and financial objectives.
+In his leadership role, Will is responsible for overall progress toward the achievement of TechnoServe's mission.

 Will brings more than 25 years of experience in international development and the private sector to his position.
-He launched his career as a Peace Corps volunteer in Sierra Leone and has since worked in 40 developing countries.
-In his latest role, Will served as chief operating officer of Pact, Inc. and as president of the Pact Global Microfinance Fund – one of the world's largest microfinance institutions – which made over $120 million in loans to poor rural women in 2013.
+He launched his career as a Peace Corps volunteer in Sierra Leone and has since worked in over 40 developing countries.
+Prior to joining TechnoServe, Will served as chief operating officer of Pact, Inc. and as president of the Pact Global Microfinance Fund – one of the world's largest microfinance institutions – which made over $120 million in loans to poor rural women in 2013.
 Previously, Will served as executive vice president for health and development solutions with Voxiva Inc., where he led the development of innovative, mobile phone-based health information systems.
 As a former executive vice president at PSI, he led initiatives such as the development of the organization’s global strategic plan and oversaw a $90 million portfolio of health programs in Africa.

 Will graduated with honors from Yale University, where he earned a bachelor's degree in English, and received a master’s degree in Public Affairs from the Woodrow Wilson School at Princeton University.
 He is a native of Washington, D.C., where he lives with his wife and daughter.